 How you can avoid or minimize penalties

 You can skip all IRS late-filing and late-payment penalties completely by filing and paying your tax balance due on time.
-While that’s the obvious goal, we all know sometimes life just gets in the way.
+Of course, we all know that life can get in the way sometimes.

-If you’re doing your best to catch up, and you just didn’t get there before the deadline, consider a few ways to minimize your tax penalties.
+If you’re doing your best to catch up, and you just didn’t get there before the deadline, consider these ways to minimize your tax penalties.

 However, a word of warning about trying to file as quickly as possible: it’s important to file your taxes as close to the deadline as you can, but it is just as important to file your taxes correctly.